NYPL/discovery-sandbox/DEPLOYMENT.md

  - Select application 'Discovery'
  - Select default environment 'discovery-ui-dev'
  - If asked about CodeCommit, select 'n'
+ - If asked if you want to set up SSH for your instances, select 'n'
  - Now manually edit `.elasticbeanstalk/config.yml` to include the following `branch-defaults`:
 ```
 branch-defaults: